dogada/RJSON/README.md

-Recursive JSON (RJSON) is data format and compressor.
+# RJSON: compress JSON to JSON

-It converts any JSON data collection  into more compact recursive form.
+RJSON (Recursive JSON) converts any JSON data collection  into more compact recursive form.
 Compressed data is still JSON and can be parsed with `JSON.parse`.
 RJSON can compress not only homogeneous collections, but any data sets with free structure.

-RJSON is stream single-pass compressor,  it extracts data schemes from document, assign each schema unique number and  use this number  instead of repeating same property names again and again.
+RJSON is single-pass stream compressor,  it extracts data schemes from document, assign each schema unique number and  use this number  instead of repeating same property names again and again.

+More information about RJSON data format you can find at my blog post [Recursive JSON (RJSON) introduction](http://www.cliws.com/e/06pogA9VwXylo_GknPEeFA/) published on IMO [best social news RSS-reader](http://www.cliws.com/).

+There is also available [RJSON demo](http://www.cliws.com/p/rjson/) where you can convert any JSON data into RJSON format, decode result and ensure that it matches original JSON data.

 Bellow you can see same document in both forms.

-JSON:
+**JSON**

     {
     "id": 7,